 As reported last week, Google is drastically scaling back the Pixel A-line this year.
 Rather than the relatively wide launch like the Pixel 4a of last year, it's launching the new Pixel 5a 5G in only two countries — the U.S. and Japan.
 Even for Google's modest Pixel ambitions, this is unlikely to be a good sign.
 But rather than dwell on the doom and gloom scenarios, there are some things we can take away from Google's revised strategy.

-First and most obviously, Google's Pixel 5a is launching.
+First and most obviously, the Google Pixel 5a is launching.
 Despite the chip shortage that's plaguing the world, the company is going ahead with this.
 If Google did want to scale back on its hardware ambitions and only focus on one device, it had the perfect opportunity to cancel the Pixel 5a.
 It didn't even need to comment on the Pixel 5a rumors.
 After all, reports of the Pixel 4a XL being canceled did nothing to stop the Pixel 4a 5G from launching (and Google didn't comment on those rumors either).
 That Google did speak up means that the Pixel A-line is still important in Google's overall strategy.

 So what could that strategy be?
 Google is likely under no illusions at this point about the sales viability of the Pixel line, and dropping out of markets seems a strange way to go about it regardless.